-The recognition of their agency does not deny the fact that, during conflicts and post-conflict, women and girls face greater risks of domestic, sexual and gender-based violence.59 Armed conflict also increases economic vulnerability for women, especially in female-headed households.60 Furthermore, during conflict, girls are nearly 2.5 times more likely to be out of school than boys, and young women are nearly 90% more likely to be out of secondary school in conflict zones than in young women in non-conflict zones.61 This increased vulnerability does not remove women and girls' agency entirely.
+during conflict, girls are nearly 2.5 times more likely to be out of school than boys, and young women are nearly 90% more likely to be out of secondary school in conflict zones than in young women in non-conflict zones.
+60 This increased vulnerability does not remove women and girls' agency entirely.
 It does, however, have significant impacts on their potential roles in decision-making and the likelihood of a lasting peace.
-Researchers note that this framing of women as passive victims is problematic, contending that when women are framed as weak and vulnerable, they are noticeably absent from decision-making bodies during and after conflict.62 This exclusion can have important consequences for peace since studies indicate that, when women and civil society groups participate in peace processes, including settlements, there is a higher likelihood of durable peace.63 At the same time, it is important to recognize that women are not all peacemakers.
+Researchers note that this framing of women as passive victims is problematic, contending that when women are framed as weak and vulnerable, they are noticeably absent from decision-making bodies during and after conflict.
+61 This exclusion can have important consequences for peace since studies indicate that, when women and civil society groups participate in peace processes, including settlements, there is a higher likelihood of durable peace.
+62 At the same time, it is important to recognize that women are not all peacemakers.
 Many women are active combatants in conflict.
-Between 1979 and 2009, women participated as combatants in 40% of civil conflicts.64
+Between 1979 and 2009, women participated as combatants in 40% of civil conflicts.

 The 2016 OSCE PA Gender Balance Report highlighted how women's roles in peacekeeping and their inclusion in peace agreements have been extremely limited.
 Women represented only 3% of the military personnel deployed in UN missions, and they were primarily support staff.
-However, while 11% of peace agreements reached between 1990 and 2000 mentioned women, a 2017 report indicated that the figure in question had increased to 27%.
-65 Nevertheless, while the mention of women has increased, a study from 2018 notes that, since UNSC Resolution 1325's adoption in 2000, the number of female signatories to peace agreements has decreased.
-66 The Missing Peace recommends gender-equitable youth participation in all phases of peace processes as well.
-67 Simply put, more needs to be done to ensure that diverse voices are at the table.
+However, while 11% of peace agreements reached between 1990 and 2000 mentioned women, a 2015 report indicated that the figure in question had increased to 27%.
+64 Nevertheless, while the mention of women has increased, a study from 2018 notes that, since UNSC Resolution 1325's adoption in 2000, the number of female signatories to peace agreements has decreased.
+65 The Missing Peace recommends gender-equitable youth participation in all phases of peace processes as well.
+66 Simply put, more needs to be done to ensure that diverse voices are at the table.

 The lack of LGBTQ2 voices also shows in the results on the ground.
 Pre-existing vulnerability for LGBTQ2 community members can be exacerbated in situations of lawlessness where there may be impunity for homophobic and transphobic acts.
-Even in the post-conflict period, LGBTQ2 persons can be discriminated against, affecting their access to food assistance, shelter and humanitarian aid.
-Such individuals do not
+Even in the post-conflict period, LGBTQ2 persons can be discriminated against, affecting their access to food assistance, shelter and other humanitarian aid.
+Such individuals do not always benefit from the family, community and legal protections that others enjoy because of their sexuality or gender identity.
+Aid and reconstruction programs often neglect consideration of LGBTQ2 needs (as well as women's needs, though this is starting to change within organizations such as UNHCR).
+LGBTQ2 rights can also be politicised, as has occurred in Ukraine to discourage closer ties with the European Union.
+In eastern Ukraine, the conflict has reportedly led to a de-prioritisation of LGBTQ2 issues and increases in homophobic attacks.